 For those not familiar with the Batman mythos, here are some of the popular examples:

+And many, many more.
 There are many more examples of Batman losing friends, girlfriends, and colleagues.
-Every time he does, he gets a bit more broken, a bit more dark, a bit more violent.
+Every time he does, he gets a bit more broken, a bit darker, a bit more violent.
 With this in mind, it makes sense that Batman tried to be as alone as possible — he doesn’t want others to get hurt.

 But he never gives up.
 And as you’ll see, this is his defining quality — and something you can apply to your own life as well.

 “Batman is in pain, which makes him angry so he dresses up as a bat.
 This makes no sense — what can we possibly learn from this freakshow?“

 Well, when you put it like that, not much.
 But every point in that sentence can actually teach you a lot of very practical things.
 So let’s dissect it one by one:

 Anger is one of Batman’s defining qualities.
 As cool as he is, he isn’t pleasant to be around.
 Even his colleagues and friends don’t think that.
 He’s always brooding, moody, and filled with rage.

 And as fucked up as it may sound, this is actually a somewhat good thing.
 Now, Batman is not a good example of dealing with anger in your life.
 Instead of resolving it and learning to live with it, he embraces it and lets it define him.

 However, anger — like any other emotion — is not necessarily bad.
 Every emotion serves a purpose; it is only when an emotion is out of control that it creates problems.

 - Stand up for yourself and push back against bullying